Coronavirus Update:What patients and families need to know

-Trainees at Children’s National receive a well-rounded experience that provides hands-on clinical care training, while also takes advantage of the opportunities/experiences unique to the Washington, DC, metropolitan area, which features a rich combination of cultural, entertainment and quality of life offerings.
-Children’s National is committed to providing high-quality education for future pediatric providers and specialists.
+Trainees at Children’s National receive a well-rounded experience that provides hands-on clinical care training, while also taking advantage of the opportunities and experiences unique to the Washington, D.C., metropolitan area, which features a rich combination of cultural and entertainment offerings.

-Included in our residency programs are the opportunity to a focus on research, advocacy, community health and global health, which are detailed below.
+Included in our residency program is the opportunity to a focus on research, advocacy, community health and global health, which are detailed below.